CSMR-DB/csmr-db.github.io/src/markdown-pages/projects/phyxapi.md

 title: 'PHYX API'
 featuredImage: '../../images/projects/phyx_api.png'
 tags: ['TypeScript', 'GraphQL']
-excerpt: "This is my first major project stepping out of front-end development.
-Everything I have made up until this point has focussed, in some way, on visual design.
-The only visual aspect of this project is the GraphiQL portal that's made available to communicate with the server.
-The stack consists of Apollo Server (GraphQL), TypeScript and a Dependency Injection Container.
-This is a project for me to experiment with architecture, TDD & SOLID principles.
-I still have a lot to learn."
+excerpt: 'This is my first project stepping out of front-end development and into back-end development.
+The stack consists of Apollo Server (GraphQL), TypeScript and a Dependency Injection Container.'
 ---

 This project is all about games I play, used to play, or like to watch.
 All games have a different signature, feature set and playstyle.
 For example: CS:GO implements an in-match economy system, while R6 Siege and Apex Legends have Operators / Legends with unique abilities.
 All these games have an e-sports scene around them and require some form of tactic to be played properly.